edwardslab-wustl/TE-detective/README.md

 The first field is the repeat name.
 The second field is a fasta file containing the reference sequences for the repeat element.
 We recomend specifying the full path, but if the file can't be found the code will then search the directory the ref_fofn file is in as well as the current working directory for the fasta file.
 Reference sequences of repeat elements can be obtained from [Repbase](https://www.girinst.org/server/RepBase/index.php) or other resources.
 See example file ref_fofn in the example_data folder.

-#### 3. bed formatted file of known TE locations (optional)
+#### 3. bed formatted file of known TE locations
-   This file is only used in the **filter** step.
-While optional we highly recommend using it to filter on known TEs to reduce false positives.
    Be sure to use the appropriate file with coordinates corresponding to the genome version used for alignment.

    You can download the repeatmasker track data from the [UCSC Genome Browser](https://hgdownload.soe.ucsc.edu/downloads.html) and filter with something like:

 ```
 zcat rmsk.txt.gz | awk '{print $6"\t"$7"\t"$8"\t"$12;}' > rmsk_hg19.bed
 ```

+### General analysis workflow
+   1. **TE_detective preprocess**: extracts discordant and clipped reads from the bam file, sets up other files needed for the analysis
+   2. **TE_detective discover**: determines an initial set of predictions that have discordant and clipped read support greater than the --discord_cluster_dens
+   3. **TE_detective nadiscover**: performs some initial alignments, and determines poly A/T information
+   4. **TE_detective analyze**: performs realignment around each initial insertion prediction.
+Calculates the number of discordant, clipped, and poly A/T reads.
+   5. **TE_detective filter**: filters the initial set of predictions based on read support, existing TEs, polymorphic subtraction, or TE insertions predictions from another sample
+   6. **TE_detective cluster2d**: optional module to quickly repreform the **discover** step using a different --discord_cluster_dens

+### Polymorphic subtraction workflow (e.g. subtract parental insertions from a child)
+   1. Perform general analysis workflow on each sample
+   2. Run **TE_detective analyze** using the insertion predictions from the child, but specififying the preprocessing directories for the parent (run for each parent).
+This identifies potential support for an insertion in the parent at the predicted insertion points in the child.
+   3. Run **TE_detective filter** specifying to filter based on the output(s) from the prior step.

 ### Results files
 These are the default file names.
 Output file names can be changed by the user.